Increase Revenue

 Refinance

 Let’s say, for example, that the Federal Reserve lowers it’s interest rate to 0% in response to a global pandemic (once farfetched, no longer unfortunately…).
 Fixed and adjustable interest rates offered by banks would (and did) plummet.
-As a real estate investor, this is a perfect opportunity to refinance your property and enjoy significant savings over the life of your property.
+As a real estate investor, this is a perfect opportunity to refinance your loan and enjoy significant savings over the life of your property.

-So What Rate Is Worth Refinancing?
+So What Rate Is Worth It to Refinance a Mortgage?

 Most believe that it will be worth it to refinance your property if you can lower your rate by .5% or more.
 Any less and it depends on closing costs and the time it will take.
-Anymore and it’s a no-brainer.
+Any more and it’s a no-brainer.

 Conclusion